 ClickCease

-Common Insurance Adjuster Ploys You Need To Watch Out For
+Insurance Adjuster Tactics Car Accident: Common Ploys You Need To Watch

-Insurance claims adjusters use many games to try to get quick settlements.
-These quick settlements are a ploy to give the injured person less than what he or she is entitled to receive.
-Here are a few of the most common adjuster tricks:
+Insurance adjuster’s use many games to try to get quick settlements, often aiming to minimize payouts for the insurance companies they represent.
+These quick settlements are a ploy to give the injured person less than what he or she is entitled to receive, and some adjusters may even employ unethical tactics during negotiations.
+Here are a few of the most common insurance adjuster tactics:

 “I’d Like To Take Your Statement”